 Learn How Two Diverse Spaces Peacefully Co-Exist

 At the base of the building, the first five floors are dedicated to the Trinity Church Parish Center.
 The center contains parish offices, a daycare facility, gym, music rehearsal space, art studio, café and vault for archival records.
-A pedestrian bridge links the building to the church, connecting the present to the past.
-The remaining floors are dedicated to office space.
+A pedestrian bridge links the building to the church, connecting the present to the past, while the remaining floors are dedicated to office space